Ledzy/tsearcher/README.md

 - [ ] refine mobile interface

 ## Contact us
-If you have any problems about the project, feel free to contact us: qijunluo@link.cuhk.edu.cn
+If you have any problem about the project, feel free to contact us: qijunluo@link.cuhk.edu.cn